-In order to decide on what type of research, monitoring and/ or evaluation is right for a project, the first step is to develop an overall objective.
-An objective should be a clear and concise statement that can be realistically answered by collecting and analyzing data.
+In order to decide on what type of research and/or M&E is right for a project, the first step is to develop an overall objective.
+The objective should be a clear and concise statement that can be realistically answered by collecting and analyzing data.